The Ventures: Classic lineup

-Resurgence and decline in the US
+Decline and resurgence in the US

+The 1968—1972 of The Ventures.
+Standing from left to right: Mel Taylor, Bob Bogle, and Don Wilson.
+Gerry McGee is sitting.

 The combination of Edwards on lead guitar, Taylor on drums, Bogle on bass and Wilson on rhythm guitar remained unchanged until Edwards left the band in 1968, to be replaced by Gerry McGee (born Gerald James McGee in Eunice, Louisiana; November 17, 1937 – October 12, 2019), son of the famous Cajun fiddle player Dennis McGee.

 Edwards came back in 1973 and remained with them until 1984, although he has toured and gigged with them dozens of times in the subsequent years.
 Edwards' replacement in 1984 was, once again, Gerry McGee.
-Mel Taylor left in 1972 (and was replaced by drummer Joe Barile) to pursue a solo career when the Ventures became a nostalgia act.
+Mel Taylor left in 1972, being replaced by drummer Joe Barile, to pursue a solo career when the Ventures became a nostalgia act.
 His intentions were to concentrate on new material and the progressive side of music.
 He returned in 1979 and stayed with the Ventures until his death from cancer in 1996.
-When Mel Taylor got sick he was replaced by his son, Leon Taylor.
-(Original drummer Howie Johnson had died in 1988; Skip Moore, the drummer on "Walk, Don't Run" is also deceased.)